dacut/cfn-toolkit/README.md

         DeletionPolicy: Delete
 ```

-## Custom::FindAMI
+## Custom::FindImage
-Find the latest version of an AMI.
+Find the latest version of an AMI/AKI/ARI.

 ### Properties
 * `Architecture`: Optional: The image architecture, either `i386` or `x86_64`.
 * `EnaSupport`: Optional: If specified, filters images with/without Elastic Network Adapter support.
 * `ExcludedDescriptions`: Optional: A list of regular expressions to test against the description field.
+Any AMI whose description matches one of these expressions is ignored.
-Any AMI descriptions matching one of these expressions is ignored.
+* `ExcludedNames`: Optional: A list of regular expressions to test against the name field.
+Any AMI whose name matches one of these expressions is ignored.
 * `IncludedDescriptions`: Optional: A list of regular expressions to test against the description field.
+Any AMI whose description does not match one of these expressions is ignored.
-Any AMI descriptions not matching one of these expressions is ignored.
+* `IncludedNames`: Optional: A list of regular expressions to test against the name field.
+Any AMI whose name does not match one of these expressions is ignored.
 * `InstanceType`: Optional: If specified, filters images capable of running on the given instance type.
 This sets `Architecture`, `RootDeviceType`, and `VirtualizationType`.
 * `Owner`: Required: The owner of the AMI.
 This should be a 12-digit AWS account number, `amazon`, `aws-marketplace`, `microsoft`, or `self`.
 * `Platform`: Optional: Use `windows` to limit the results to Windows AMIs.